trickaugusto/trickaugusto/README.md

 ### Hello World, I'm Patrick!
 Welcome to my profile 👋

-- 🔭 Currently I work with PHP/Yii, Angular, Nest and Next!
+- 🔭 Currently I work with Node, React and GraphQL!
+- 🌱 I'm exploring Go and Functional Programming (FP) as part of my learning journey.

 ##